Beekeeping Associations

 From monthly meetings, to annual picnics and Christmas parties, beekeeping associations give us a chance to join with others of like minds.

-Finding friends that share your passion for bees is wonderful and who knows, you may need some help in the bee yard someday.
+Finding friends that share your passion for bees is wonderful and who knows, you may need some help with your hives someday.
 Who you gonna call?

 Bee Advocacy

-Just a fancy word for promoting the honey bee and those of us who manage them, advocacy efforts help the public understand the importance of both.
+Advocacy, is just a fancy word for promoting the honey bee and those of us who manage them, advocacy efforts help the public understand the importance of honey bees.

 One example is sponsoring a booth at the state fair.
 Members often “man” these events, teach others about honey bees and may be given the opportunity to sell honey from their hives.